viveknaikwadi/REINFORCEMENT-LEARNING-DQN-/README.md

 the cart moves outside of the world edges
 128 time steps pass.

+As the agent observes the current state of the environment and chooses an action, the environment *transitions* to a new state, and also returns a reward that indicates the consequences of the action.
+In this task, rewards are +1 for every incremental timestep and the environment terminates if the pole falls over too far or the cart moves more than 2.4 units away from center.
+This means better performing scenarios will run for longer duration, accumulating larger return.

  DQN (Deep Q-Network) algorithm

  It was able to solve a wide range of Atari games (some to superhuman level) by combining reinforcement learning and deep neural networks at scale.
 The algorithm was developed by enhancing a classic RL algorithm called Q-Learning with deep neural networks and a technique called experience replay.